-Because of the lava underneath is acting as a huge sponge, the Deschutes River has a unique even flow year-round.
+Because molten rock underneath is acting like a huge sponge, the Deschutes River has a unique even flow year-round.
 Originated at Little Lava Lake, the river winds its way across Oregon to the Columbia River, creating impressive scenic beauty and providing unlimited recreational opportunities.

-Each of two crater lakes in the Newberry Caldera, Paulina and East Lakes, have its own hot springs.
-So, in addition to swimming you can enjoy a healing soaking in Paulina Hot Springs and East Lake Hot Springs.
+Each of the two crater lakes in the Newberry Caldera, Paulina and East Lakes, have its own hot springs.
+So, in addition to swimming, you can enjoy a healing soaking in Paulina Hot Springs and East Lake Hot Springs.

-Swimming holes associated with cliff jumping can be extremely dangerous.
-Variations in water levels, rocks that are not immediately visible or even shift in river bottoms due to strong currents can all lead to undesirable consequences.
-It is, therefore, very important to check current conditions and all associated risks and concerns.
+Cliff jumping can be extremely dangerous.
+Variations in water levels, rocks that are not immediately visible, and shifts in river bottoms due to strong currents can lead to serious injury and even death.
+It is very important to check your swimming spot conditions and take all associated risks into account.
 Make safe decisions!